bfansports/google_cloud_ci_cd_service_account_generator/README.md

 ## Getting started

-Set up the Google Cloud credentials with the `dev-google@bfansports.com` account (we need access to all Firebase projects):
+Set up the Google Cloud credentials with your `@bfansports.com` account:

 ```bash
 gcloud auth application-default login
 ```

+*It needs `Security Admin` role, if you don't have it, then ask someone to go to [this link](https://console.cloud.google.com/iam-admin/iam?authuser=0&hl=en&orgonly=true&folder=&organizationId=744998649083&supportedpurview=organizationId) and add the role to your user.*

 Set up the AWS PROD credentials with